SeaQL/sea-schema/README.md

 ## Architecture

-You can use SeaSchema for many purposes, so the crate is divided into 4 features:
+You can use SeaSchema for many purposes, so the crate is divided into 5 features:

 + `def`: type definitions
 + `query`: query builder for querying information_schema
 + `parser`: for parsing information_schema (parsing sqldump is WIP)
++ `writer`: for writing `Schema` as `TableStatement` and SQL
 + `discovery`: query, parse and construct a `Schema`

 JSON de/serialize on type definitions can be enabled with `with-serde`.